 Of course, for many returning to work - it won’t be a question of a corporate office.
 We are also seeing other industries such as manufacturing, events and hospitality turning to indoor solutions to understand how they can monitor and analyze people flow.

 Here you can see an example from a tradeshow, well before the perils of COVID-19 struck:

 Some more examples from IFEMA show an animated heat map with the concentrations of people within the exhibition space during a typical day as well as a static map showing the total concentration of people over the entire day.
 These were created by importing shapefiles into CARTO Builder.

 With office management teams stretched to respond to new regulation, ensure new hygiene standards and communicate effectively with employees, it can be challenging to also get your indoor mapping strategy off the ground.
 If you are looking to go beyond simple mapping and use digital contact tracing, visualization can be a key component to ensure your program is efficient.

-Discover how Indoor Mapping can support your return to work programWatch our recent webinar
+Discover how GIS Indoor Mapping can support your return to work programWatch our recent webinar

 Please fill out the below form and we'll be in touch real soon.